microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 and
 [Application upgrade parameters](https://learn.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-parameters)
 for the full parameter surface.
-Rollback is the same `version` flip back to the previous resource ID — which is why version-in-path storage matters.
+Rollback is the same `version` flip back to the previous resource ID, which is why version-in-path storage matters.
 Keep the previous SFPKG and its `applicationTypes/versions` resource around for at least one rollback window.